As electric cars become more and more popular, there are a lot of questions that might need answering when the time comes to consider your next car.

-An electric car is defined as any electrified vehicle, which covers Electric, Plug-In Hybrid and Hybrid vehicles.
-To understand the difference allows you to make an informed decision when it comes to upgrading to an electric car.
-Pure Electric and Plug-In Hybrid cars can often be associated with range anxiety as there is no petrol reserve to rely on, however with the increase in battery capacities and the continued roll out of charging facilities these worries are quickly becoming a thing of the past.
+Pure Electric and Plug-In Hybrid cars can often be associated with range anxiety as there is no petrol reserve to rely on, but with the ever increasing capacity of batteries and the roll out of charging stations this is quickly becoming a thing of the past.

 A Hybrid car is made up of a conventional engine (usually petrol), an electric motor and a battery, which all work together to power the vehicle.
 Hybrid cars will best suit those who do short, local journeys as you will never need to use the petrol reserve and you will benefit from no, or low emissions.
 A Hybrid vehicle does give you the flexibility to travel longer distances without the range anxiety associated with pure Electric vehicles, as the petrol reserve can be used once the car travels above the range of the Hybrid technology and the battery recharges itself using regenerative power.